 Primary river that flows south through Rhodinan, Detchian, and Francescan regions.
 It divides eastern Parlatheas from central Parlatheas and eventually finds its way to the Karukera Sea at the city of Orleans.

-Born into Clan Tanjarin of the Alashalian Mountains.
-He is a human ranger trained by the Iron Tower as a forward scout.
-He is a childhood friend of Aislinn Yves and Brand.
+Born into Clan Tanjara of the Alashalian Mountains.
+He is a human ranger trained by the Iron Tower as a forward scout, and a childhood friend of Aislinn Yves and Brand.

 One of the sephiroth sent by the Eternal Father to guide and guard creation from the forces of chaos.
 The Xemmassians and some of the Tenné (bronze) dragons worshiped him as their god and creator.
 He was (and is) often at odds with his brother, Sutekh.

-An ancient race of half-dragons who formed mental bonds with their Tenné brethren to protect Gaia from demonic incursions.
+An ancient race of half-dragons who formed mental bonds with their Tenné brethren to protect Gaia and its inhabitants.
 They are believed to be extinct.
 All but the most learned historians have forgotten their existence.

 The capital city of Carolingias.